My Gluten-Free Journey

 - Prepare your own meals to bring to gatherings.
 (I initially had a hard time with this, especially because I didn’t want to draw attention to the fact that I was on a new diet.
 I felt guilty for not sharing in the joy of eating everyone else’s food, but I realized I had made a choice to heal my eczema and that, if asked, I would then have the opportunity to share my health journey.
 Once I accepted this, I felt comfortable bringing my own gluten-free meals to potlucks.
 I was comforted to know my friends were willing to support me and cheer me on!)

-Question.
 What tips would you add to the list above?
 Do you know of any good gluten-free bread recipes?
-Please leave a comment by clicking here.
+Please leave a comment below.